We Need Your Support!

 If you’re visiting Athens in the summer, you’ll be more than glad to hear that the coastline around the city brims with sandy beaches that are waiting to be discovered.

-Just pack your swimming suit and sunscreen and get ready to enjoy the sun and aquamarine waters without having to travel all the way to the islands – accessing most beaches in Athens is completely free.
+Just pack your swimming suit and sunscreen and get ready to enjoy the sun and aquamarine waters without traveling all the way to the islands – accessing most beaches in Athens is completely free.

 A Quick Reminder: